-Cable Technicians are responsible for installing, maintaining and repairing residential cable television and Internet services.
+Cable technicians are responsible for installing, maintaining, and repairing residential cable television and Internet services.
 They can service feeder lines that provide cable access to several homes or they can work with drop lines that only allow access for one home.
-Advanced Cable Technicians often work on the trunk line, which is the main line for an entire service area.
+Advanced cable technicians often work on the trunk line, which is the main line for an entire service area.
 Job duties for cable technicians include inspecting cable lines, laying ground cable, repairing poles and towers and driving work vehicles to jobs.

 Most cable service providers will provide training to new employees who have a high school diploma, but some job seekers enroll in training programs offered by technical schools and community colleges.
-Most programs last between five weeks to two years depending on the depth and breadth of the material and cover subjects like basic electrical engineering, telecommunications, physics and mechanical engineering.
+Programs can last up to five years depending on the depth and breadth of the material, and the programs cover subjects like basic electrical engineering, telecommunications, physics, and mechanical engineering.

-Since cable television and Internet equipment is already installed in most residential areas, job growth for line installers and repairs, including cable technicians, is expected to be average at 7% from 2012-2022, according to the BLS (www.bls.gov).
-The median hourly wage in Cable Technology is around $17.50 per hour, depending on experience, location and employer (www.bls.gov).
+Despite the fact that cable television and Internet equipment is already installed in most residential areas, job growth for line installers and repairs, including cable technicians, is expected to be average at 7% from 2012-2022, according to the BLS (www.bls.gov).
+The median hourly wage for cable installers was $32,414 as of January 2014, per Payscale.com.

-Related to Cable Technician: Job Duties and Requirements for Becoming a Residential Cabling Technician
+Related to Cable Technician: Job Duties & Requirements

 - Recently Updated